-Based on our professional judgement, we determined overall materiality for the Group financial statements as a whole to be US\$14,000 based on approximately 3% of the Group's net assets (2020: US\$35,000 based on 5% of Group's normalised loss before taxation).
-The net asset benchmark focuses on the shareholder's value which is determined by the net asset value.
+Based on our professional judgement, we determined overall materiality for the financial statements as a whole to be \$75,723, based on an average of approximately 4% of the Group's net assets at the year end.

 We use a different level of materiality ('performance materiality') to determine the extent of our testing for the audit of the financial statements.
 Performance materiality is set based on the audit materiality as adjusted for the judgements made as to the entity risk and our evaluation of the specific risk of each audit area having regard to the internal control environment.
+We determined performance materiality to be \$56,792.